Vincenzoos/CrunchyCravingsEcom/docs/Deployment_Instruction.md

 - [ ] Verify environment variables are correct in `config/.env` and `config/app_local.php`
 - [ ] Confirm database connection and migrations
+- [ ] Test each feature of the application, ensure they are working as expected
-- [ ] Login to cpanel or test email environment with email you have set up earlier
+- [ ] Login to cpanel email or other email testing environment with the email you have set up earlier
 - [ ] Test email sending (forgot password, checkout, etc.)
-- [ ] Review application logs for errors
+- [ ] Review application logs for errors, report to the development team if major issues arise

 ---